dotnet/Nerdbank.GitVersioning/doc/public_vs_stable.md

 **Tip**: To aid in the common workflow of stabilizing for a release including branching and updating `version.json`, and mitigating merge conflicts in that file, we have the [`nbgv prepare-release`][nbgv_prepare-release] command to automate the process.

 In all this, to consumers of the product there is never any question regarding which of two releases is newer.
-[SemVer formalizes version comparisons](https://semver.org/#spec-item-11) but in essence, the larger the number, the newer it is such that there is never ambiguity between two versions.
+[SemVer formalizes version comparisons](https://semver.org/#spec-item-11) but, in essence, the larger the number the newer it is such that there is never ambiguity between two versions.
 This is what I refer to as "linear" history.
 Every version is a point along a line of versions.
 It's possible to ship a servicing release "in the middle" of your line, but it's still a line and the servicing release is not as new as your latest release.